aces/Loris/modules/dataquery/help/dataquery.md

 ## Define Fields

 This tab allows you to select the data categories and fields to add to your query.
 You can add fields via the Instrument dropdown menu, the *Search within Instrument* search bar, or the *Add All* function.
-You can also use the *Load Saved Query* function to load a previously saved query, rather than generating a new one from scratch.
-Note: once you select a category, its field names and descriptions will appear in a table for you to select from.
+Note: once you select an instrument, its field names and descriptions will appear in a table for you to select from.
 You can also specify visits.

+You can also use the *Load Saved Query* menu to select a previously saved query, rather than generating a new set of fields and filters to query from scratch.

 Once you have your fields defined, you can continue on to the **Define Filters** tab, or directly to the **View Data** tab if your query does not require filters.

 ## Define Filters

 This is where you define the criteria to filter the data for your query.
-You can apply filters on any field in order to narrow the set of data records returned by a query, such as filtering for a specific site or visit.
+If you have You can apply filters on any field in order to narrow the set of data records returned by a query, such as filtering for a specific site or visit.

 You can apply multiple filters, and layer them with "And/Or" conditional logic.
 Filters are applied at the level of the candidate.
 The data fields are grouped by category.

-To add a filter, select a category using the dropdown.
+To add a filter, select an instrument using the dropdown.
 A secondary dropdown will appear, listing all data fields in that category.
 Once a data field is selected, additional dropdowns to specify the “Operator” and “Value” will appear.
 These _Operators_ are:

    = equal to<br>
    != does not equal<br>